-Tips to finding the right candidate and keeping them
+Tips for finding the right candidate and keeping them

-Executive recruiting isn’t about filling roles; it’s a matter of connecting with an individual who is aligned with your organization beyond their skillset.
+Hiring top talent isn’t about filling roles; it’s a matter of connecting with an individual who is aligned with your organization beyond their skillset.
 According to the U.S. Department of Labor, the cost of a bad hire can reach up to 30 percent of the employee’s first-year earnings.
-Bad hires cost $240,000 in expenses related to hiring, compensation and retention (The Undercover Recruiter).
+Bad hires cost $240,000 in expenses related to hiring, compensation, and retention (The Undercover Recruiter).

-When you take into account screening and selecting candidates, new employee onboarding, and training, it’s easy to see why the hiring process is such a costly and time-consuming process.
+When you take into account screening and selecting candidates, new employee onboarding, and training, it’s easy to see why executive talent acquisition is such a costly and time-consuming process.
 It’s significant when you do make the right hire, but the financial impact is multiplied if your new executive doesn’t work out.

 Why do we end up hiring promising leadership candidates who are the wrong fit?
 Here are a few tips to help you more confidently attract, recruit, and retain the right talent.